Chief web officer: Contrast with CIO and CTO

 The position of CWO has emerged distinctly from the positions of Chief Information Officer (CIO) and Chief Technology Officer (CTO) because of the need to focus on and coordinate an organisation's entire Web environment and presence.
-A CIO typically focuses on IT planning, procurement, and architecture for the enterprise; a CTO "is principally overseeing development of new technologies."
+A CIO typically focuses on IT planning, procurement, and architecture for the enterprise; a CTO "is principally overseeing the development of new technologies."

 Responsibilities

 Responsibilities of the CWO position vary among enterprises, depending on the needs and goals of the business.
 A CWO should have a deep and broad understanding of the Web and website governance issues.
 Some of the issues within the CWO jurisdiction could include online strategy, budgeting, systems and software administration, hosting, online marketing and communications, e-commerce, customer service, business development, online community and social media, web content development and workflows, website graphic design, user experience (analysis/design), information/data architecture, website analytics, security, archiving, accessibility, legal issues (for example, copyright, DRM, trademark, and privacy), and training, among others.

+The web has an impact on many areas of an organization, but special attention should be given to collaboration with the chief digital officer, chief information officer, chief technology officer, chief procurement officer, chief communications officer, chief accessibility officer and chief sustainability officer.